Utah

 It looks soft and furry but it’s hard rock.

 Last night’s camping spot may not have been glamorous, but it was certainly convenient for our sunrise destination: Horseshoe Bend.
-This beautiful bend in the Colorado River has become popular in recent years due to the cliché Instagram shot of a woman wearing a wide-brim hat sitting on a red rock overlooking the bend.
+This beautiful bend in the Colorado River has become wildly popular in recent years due to the cliché Instagram shot of a woman wearing a wide-brim hat sitting on a red rock overlooking the bend.
 Or the shot of someone’s legs and shoes dangling off the rock overlooking the bend.
 Or the shot of a woman wearing a long flowy dress (sometimes a wedding dress) walking near the rim overlooking the bend.
-In fact, variations of this shot are so overdone that we debated whether this was a place we wanted to visit.
+You know the shots.
+In fact, variations of this shot are so overdone that we seriously debated whether this was a place we wanted to visit.
+Would it be worth fighting through the Instagram influencers?

-Well, we’re certainly glad we did.
+Well, we’re certainly glad we went.
 Yes, it’s a popular destination, but we could hardly contain our excitement when we first spotted the steep walls of the red canyon and the elegant curve of the river bend below.
 Absolutely stunning.
-It looked particularly serene and peaceful under the soft light just before sunrise.
-A woman sat down cross-legged on a high rock close by and started meditating.
+It looked particularly serene and peaceful under the soft light just before sunrise, before the crowds arrived.
+A woman sat down cross-legged on a high rock close by and started meditating, completely still and focused.
 We felt at peace too.
+Maybe there’s something to all those Instagram shots after all — the place really is worth the hype.

 We continued on to the edge of Monument Valley, where we were transported right into the set of an old-fashioned western movie: endless plains of sagebrush with towering red rock mesas jutting up on the horizon.
-We explored the area in the afternoon and shot photos of the sunset before turning in for the night at the Monument Valley KOA campground.
+We half expected to see John Wayne riding across the landscape.
+We explored the area in the afternoon and shot photos of the sunset, watching as the light turned the already-red rocks into impossible shades of orange and crimson, before turning in for the night at the Monument Valley KOA campground.

 Horseshoe Bend at sunrise.